wwhite13sub/portfolio/README.md

 ## Technologies Used
 HTML, CSS, JavaScript, Bootstrap, Fromspree, Git, Github, Draw.io, Dillinger, Google Chrome, Visual Studio Code, and Netlify.com.
 ## Ideas For Future Improvements
-* Application will used a gallery of images to display all completed websites.
+* Design- Add a gallery of images to display all completed websites.
-* Application will include server side to manage all emails and communications.
+* Functionality- Application will include server side to manage all emails and communications.
+* Update- As I implement web applications to production, add those projects and technical skills

 ## Setup and Installation